JamalMays6/Devices-Exposed-to-the-Internet/README.md

 ---
 ## 🚨 Failed Login Analysis

-Next, we pivoted to login activity to determine whether the exposed VM had been targeted by attackers.
+Next, I moved to login activity to determine whether the exposed VM had been targeted by attackers.

-Using the DeviceLogonEvents table, we filtered for failed logon attempts originating from external IP addresses.
+Using the DeviceLogonEvents table, I filtered for failed logon attempts originating from external IP addresses.
 The results confirmed our suspicion: several unauthorized login attempts had been made against our machine, with multiple bad actors attempting to access the system remotely via RDP and other network logon methods.

 The KQL query below shows how we identified the top offending IPs by summarizing failed logon attempts: